-I am a fifth-year PhD student in Operations, Information & Technology at the Stanford Graduate School of Business.
+I am a final-year PhD student in Operations, Information & Technology at the Stanford Graduate School of Business.
 My research interest lies in developing large scale optimization algorithms to facilitate online platforms operations and revenue management, with applications in machine learning, pricing/mechanism design and empirical marketing.

 The Alternating Direction Method of Multipliers (ADMM) has gained a lot of attention for solving large-scale and objective-separable constrained optimization.
 Unfortunately, the multi-block ADMM, with more than two blocks, is not guaranteed to be convergent.
 In this paper, we add more randomness into the ADMM by developing a randomly assembled cyclic ADMM (RAC-ADMM) where the decision variables in each block are randomly assembled.
 We discuss the theoretical properties of RAC-ADMM and show when random assembling helps and when it hurts, and develop a criterion to guarantee that it converges almost surely.
 Using the theoretical guidance on RAC-ADMM, we conduct multiple numerical tests on solving both randomly generated and large-scale benchmark quadratic optimization problems, which include continuous, and binary graph-partition and quadratic assignment, and selected machine learning problems.
 Our numerical tests show that the RAC-ADMM could significantly improve the computation efficiency on solving most quadratic optimization problems.